Page last updated on February 20, 2026 at 8:28 am

 The Bloomington Rail Trail fits within the mosaic pattern of both old and dark habitat forests on the edges of Bloomington.
 This younger vertical habitat corridor provides cover, food and sunlight for birds traveling between the older and darker Morgan and Monroe forests.
 Water is naturally present along both sides of the trail.
 The creek and seasonal ponds add food and a life force that supports a sustainable habitat for various animals and key native plant species.

-According to Parks and Recreation's Urban Greenspace Manager Joanna Sparks in May 2023, the City’s Parks and Recreation Department is committed to adhering to the City of Bloomington Climate Action Plan.
+Parks and Recreation is committed to adhering to the City of Bloomington Climate Action Plan.
 This involves managing large-scale infestations of multiple invasive plant species via different treatment approaches over several years.
 Once populations are under control, annual monitoring and maintenance are essential to prevent reinfestation.

-Actions that could result in removal or suspension from city trails, and the appeal process.
+Property rules and hours of operation, actions that could result in removal, and the appeal process.

 Special Events or Filming in City Parks and Trails